 The 2009 COBRA program cost $2 billion (about $2,000 per recipient).
 Funding high-risk pools would cost $22 billion a year ($11,000 per enrollee, according to the national association of these pools).
 That's less than the $26 billion budgeted for the unpopular and still empty exchanges in 2014, and half of what is budgeted for 2015.

 Beyond these two remedies, there may soon emerge bipartisan support to halt the damage from Obamacare.
 The compromise's first step should be repealing Subtitles C, D, E and F of Title 1 of the law.
 It would leave in place the Medicaid expansion that covers the indigent and popular provision allowing children to stay on their parent's plan until age 26 and eliminate the job-killing employer mandate, individual mandate, exchanges and most importantly, the provision making all individual and group health plans conform to a Washington-knows-best benefits package.

 Unless that costly provision is repealed, employers will drop coverage for millions in 2014.
 Hardest hit will be the people the president promised to protect: those with preexisting conditions.
 Without high-risk pools, where will these sick people go?
 Into a rabbit hole?

-Betsy McCaughey is a former lieutenant governor of New York, founder of the Committee to Reduce Infection Deaths and the author of "Beating Obamacare."
+Betsy McCaughey is a former lieutenant governor of New York and the author of "Beating Obamacare."
 She reads the law so you don't have to.
 Visit www.betsymccaughey.com.
 To find out more about Betsy McCaughey and read features by other Creators Syndicate columnists and cartoonists, visit the Creators Syndicate web page at www.creators.com.